 EMILEE Brown

-EmiLee Brown is a second-year master’s student at Georgia State University studying nineteenth-century American literature.
-Her work focuses on nineteenth-century women’s writing, and her proposed master’s thesis will explore the feminist tones in Louisa May Alcott’s early works and short stories.
+EmiLee Brown is a first year PhD student at Auburn University studying nineteenth-century American literature.
+Her work focuses on nineteenth-century women’s writing and women’s studies.
+Her master’s thesis explored the feminist tones and Transcendental ideologies in Louisa May Alcott’s early works.

 Current work and Recognition